ctfdavis/use-next-query-params/README.md

 ### Router Adapter `mode`

-The `mode` property of the adapter interface can be set to one of the following values:
+The `mode` property of the adapter can be set to one of the following values:

 -   `reset`: The query parameters are reset to the default values when the state changes.
 -   `merge`: The query parameters are merged with the default values when the state changes.